conda-incubator/conda-store-ui/README.md

    yarn build
    ```

-To run the tests, you will need to run commands in two separate terminal windows
+To run the tests, you will need to run the following commands in two separate terminal windows
-or tabs.
+or tabs:

-Steps to run:

 1. In the first terminal window/tab, enter the following:
    ```sh